 The objective of the customer to replace the LP turbine and the control systems was to increase availability and reliability of the trains for future years of operation.

-The successful completion of this project was based on the close cooperation with the customer as well as Siemens comprehensive experience, technical expertise and the careful planning of the site activities.
+The successful completion of this project was based on the close cooperation with the customer as well as Siemens' comprehensive experience, technical expertise, and careful planning of the site activities.

 Once the project was completed and the units returned to operation, the customer was provided with reduced risk of failure due to damage of the old turbine and improved reliability because of the new control and protection systems.